 - Texarkana ISD – Theron Jones Tutoring

 Please note that position availability by school year may vary depending on work-study funding, job availability, and the needs of the offices and schools listed.
 Contact the Financial Aid Office if you have questions about whether or not a particular office is hiring.

 Any prospective offices looking to hire will initiate contact to the student for interviews and hiring.
 The offices will contact individuals via the phone number provided on your application or your TC Email.
 Financial Aid does not initiate any hiring.

 For any job inquiries outside of Work-Study, please visit the Texarkana College Human Resources page at https://www.texarkanacollege.edu/human-resources/.

-- Student may work an average of 19 hours per week when classes are in session.
-The rate of pay is minimum wage per hour for all student workers.
+- Students may be able to work up to 28 hours per week when classes are in session, depending on available funding.
+The rate of pay is $11.50 per hour for all student workers.
 Hours worked must be recorded on the time sheet to the nearest quarter of an hour.
 (Example: 9:55 should be recorded as 10:00 and 10:05 should be recorded as 10:00.)